ARTbio/GalaxyKickStart/docs/metavisitor_docker.md

 ```
 In this documentation, we recommend to use the `artbio/metavisitor-1.2` which better corresponds to the environment described in our [Metavisitor preprint](http://dx.doi.org/10.1101/048983)

-When this pull is done (may take a moment), you can start the container by typing:
+When this pull is done (may take a few minutes depending on your connection speed to the dockerhub), you can start the container by typing:

 ```
-docker run -d -p 80:80 artbio/metavisitor-1.2`
+docker run -d -p 80:80 artbio/metavisitor-1.2
 ```

 This command starts a container in daemon mode (`-d`) from the image and serve it on port 80 of the local machine in the standard docker way.